AmineDjeghri/awesome-os-setup/cuda_pytorch_install.md

-# (1st and easiest option) Conda, Pytorch & CUDA installation inside WSL:
+# (1st and easiest option) Conda, Pytorch & CUDA installation inside Linux/WSL:

 ### Pytorch with Nvidia GPU (CUDA)
 Installing CUDA inside a Conda environment instead of globally on your computer has several advantages: